mckenney5/wifi.problems/README.md

 This code is licensed under the MIT license.
 See 'LICENSE' for details.

 ## How to Run the Program
-In a terminal, type `python3 wifi.fixer.py`
+In a terminal, type `python3 wifi.fixer.py` or what ever version of python you have

 or you can add it to your .xinitrc file and have it run at boot.